joelbraga/auth0-rules-list/README.md

 - Create a new application in [Auth0 Dashboard](https://manage.auth0.com).
 - If you want the rules list to be only available to a selected whitelist of users:
     - Go to [Rules Section](https://manage.auth0.com/#/rules) in [Auth0 Dashboard](https://manage.auth0.com).
-    - Add rule that will only allow access to users with specific email addresses on you application using this [example](https://github.com/auth0/rules/blob/master/rules/simple-user-whitelist-for-app.md).
+    - Add rule that will only allow access to users with specific email addresses on this application using this [example](https://github.com/auth0/rules/blob/master/rules/simple-user-whitelist-for-app.md).

 ## Installation